 Prepare a brag sheet

-Document your accomplishments, responsibilities, and reasons for deserving your requirements.
-This not only reinforces your self-worth but also gives you a solid foundation to argue from.
+Take the time to document your accomplishments, responsibilities, and the reasons why you deserve your requirements.
+This not only reinforces your self-worth but also gives you a solid foundation to argue from during the discussion.

 Rehearse

-Practicing your pitch can make a significant difference.
-Role-play potential scenarios, anticipate challenging questions, and refine your responses.
+Practicing your pitch can make a significant difference in how you come across.
+Try to role-play potential scenarios, anticipate challenging questions, and refine your responses so you feel ready for anything.

 Adopt a power pose

-It may sound silly, but research has shown that adopting a power pose—such as standing tall, head high, with your hands on your hips—can make you feel more self-assured.
+It may sound silly, but research has shown that adopting a power pose, such as standing tall with your head high and your hands on your hips, can make you feel more self-assured.
+It's a simple physical trick that can boost your mental game.

 Lead with questions